Part 12: Encounters in life

 “How about elephants,” he enquired.
 Initially I could not get him well.
 I knew he was sincere.
 And looking back, I know he was cautious not to sound racial.
 But then I realized where he was coming from.
 Based on what he had heard, Mark thought that tigers and elephants roam about in the streets in India.

 In the following winter, in a cold and snowy night, at around three o’clock in the morning, there was a loud altercation in front of the house and a man was knocking hard on the front and then on the side door loudly asking someone to open it.
 And I heard a baby crying nearby.
 Most of us got awakened by the noise and some of us jostled in the kitchen area, not knowing how to respond.
 But not knowing who it might have been at such late night, we did not dare opening the door.
 After some time the man appeared to have left.
-Next day, after we came back from school, Damien was in the kitchen talking secretively to Mark about the incident last night.
+Next day, after we came back from school, Dwayne was in the kitchen talking secretively to Clark about the incident last night.

 “Yes,” I replied.
 “I could not sleep after that.”

-Several of days later, while returning from school, I saw Lisa sitting on the stairs in the backyard, staring blank.
-She had a beer bottle in her hand; her puffy eyes were red, there was deep black smear below her eyes and her hair wilted.
+Several days later, while returning from school, I saw Lisa sitting on the stairs in the backyard, staring blank.
+She had a beer bottle in her hand; her puffy eyes were red, there was deep black smear below her eyes and her hair was all messed up.
 I had never seen Lisa that way before.
 The pain of a mother in her, it seemed, has brought down the sexy swinger down to the earth.
 After that incidence, we never felt the urge to discuss about Lisa anymore.
 The image we cultivated of her lost its seductive sheen.
 Somehow the cries of a little baby in the dead of that chilly night had left a bitter taste in our imagination!
 And we seemed to have grown mature and wiser about life!

-That spring Mark and Damien graduated and left the college town.
+That spring Clark and Damien graduated and left the college town.
 Richard had left earlier – I did not know where.
 Steve left even earlier; his mother, unwed and single, could no longer support him; and Steve never knew his father to ask for any help.
 And before long, the house was sold to a new owner.
-One day soon after, Randy and Lisa moved out.
+One day soon after, Tim and Lisa moved out.
 I did not know if they moved out together or not.
 And the new owner brought a lot of changes.
 I decided to move to a single room in the second floor.
 Not the place where I initially wanted to move: the room that Richard vacated; the one with the attached balcony, from where I once touched the maple leaves dancing in the summer breeze.
-That room was already rented out to Edward.
-I moved to the room next to the bathroom; it was where Damien lived.
+That room was already rented out to David.
+I moved to the room next to the bathroom; it was where Damien used to live.
 And the room next to mine was rented out to a girl named Pauline.
 In the upstairs attic, the whole attic, came a senior lady.
 The house thus became a coeducational place, where I started the next phase of my life in this country.

 Pauline was medium built with a thin malnourished frame and had a full head of thick brown hair.
-Shy and quiet, she was a part time student.
-In the evenings, Pauline worked as a receptionist at a local restaurant and would return home late.
+Shy and quiet, Pauline was a part time student.
+In the evenings, she worked as a receptionist at a local restaurant and would return home late.
 Except on some weekends I never remember meeting her in the mornings.
 In the early evenings, when I used to return home, I would often come across her at the door.
 She would be leaving for work in her work uniform: a white frock with red ribbon checks; beneath which some loose crinkly threads of her silky white legging would shine.
 And would be visible a white soft leather shoe that she wore.
 Passing each other, we would smile and I would smell the perfume Pauline applied; mixed with the pungent tobacco smell.
 She was a smoker.
 I often thought why so tender a girl of her age would smoke.
 Did her family ever ask her to stop?

 “Why don’t you buy one?”